Pearson-Higher-Ed/design/c/feedback/v1.0.0-beta.1/index.md

     version: 1.1.0

 tagline: |
-  This component lets users provide general and targeted feedback.
+  This component lets users provide targeted feedback.
 This component must point to the Feedback API provided by the Social and Engagement team.
 usage_guidelines: |
   To collect user feedback, follow the structure and behavior described in this component.
 The feedback component includes the following sets of basic elements:

-  * Comment box
   * Question, Yes or No response, and alert
   * Question, Yes or No response, comment box, and alert
 features:
-  - General feedback with only a comment box
   - Targeted feedback with Yes or No response
   - Targeted feedback with Yes or No response and comment box

 blocks:
-  - type: section
-    name: General Feedback

-  - type: two column
-    text: |
-      Displays feedback...

-    contents:
-      - type: narrow image
-        src: ./assets/Contextual_Feedback_CommentBox@2x.jpg

   - type: section
     name: Targeted feedback with Yes or No response